edgio-docs/edgio-docs/src/pages/guides/alerts.md

 To create an alert:

-1. Go to the alerts section of your Project Settings.
+1. Go to the alerts section of your site's settings.
 2. Click **Create new Alert.**
 3. Fill the form fields to configure the alert.
 4. Click **Create Alert** to save your configuration.